jhudson8/react-events/README.md

 react-events
 ============

-Declarative event definitions for [React](http://facebook.github.io/react/) components
+Declarative managed event bindings for [React](http://facebook.github.io/react/) components

 ***Problem:*** Event management is a manual process of binding and unbinding with [React](http://facebook.github.io/react/) components.
 This is usually associated with, but not limited to, window events.